 Ofwat has a legal duty to make sure that eligible customers are protected in the new market.
-To help achieve this, we have published a Customer Protection Code of Practice (CPCoP) for market opening (see also [add link to where it is held]).
+To help achieve this, we have published a Customer Protection Code of Practice (CPCoP) for market opening.
 The CPCoP sets out the minimum standards that all retailers must comply with in their dealings with customers.
 It also sets out the minimum standards of behaviour that we expect from retailers at every step of the customer’s use of services (the ‘customer journey’).
 That includes:

 - Sales and marketing activities;